< Back

 The dead Christ is seated on the stone of anointing in front of the mouth of the rock-cut tomb.
 The Virgin holds his arm and John the Evangelist supports his back.
 Mary Magdalene (identified by a tiny pot of ointment) kneels with Christ's foot on her thigh and wrings her hands with grief.
 St Catherine of Alexandria (identified by a fragment of her broken wheel) kneels behind, on the right, with her arms crossed on her breast.
 St Peter (holding a large key) and St Paul (extending his right hand) stand in the background.
 A communion chalice, covered by a paten on which the host is exposed, is depicted in the centre foreground.

 Vasari records that, in order to escape the plague, the painter and his family took refuge in 1523 in the convent of San Pietro in Luco, north of Florence in the Val Mugello.
 For the Camaldolese nuns there, he painted this Pietà, together with a Visitation and a Head of Christ, which are lost.
 A payment of eighty ducats was made for these pictures on 11 October 1524.
 The Pietà was intended for the high altar of the nuns’ church, which was dedicated to St Peter.
 St Catherine was the name saint of the abbess, Caterina di Tedaldo della Casa (who is specifically named in the receipt of payment for the altarpiece).
 Grand Duke Pietro Leopoldo bought the picture in 1782 for 2400 scudi.
 It was taken to Paris as Napoleonic plunder in 1799 (when it was described as being in good condition) and returned (somewhat the worse for wear) in 1815.
 A copy, by Santi Pacini, was placed in the church at Luco, and remains there in the frame of the original picture with a sixteenth-century predella ascribed to Carlo Portelli.
 Sarto's carefully constructed composition was clearly influenced by two earlier famous Florentine altarpieces of the Entombment: Perugino's of 1495 and Fra Bartolommeo's of 1511-16 (both also now in the Pitti Palace).
 Restored in 2020.
+There are alternative preliminary sketches (black chalk) for the composition in the British Museum and Uffizi.
+Both differ substantially from the final result.
+The Uffizi also preserves a beautiful study (red chalk) for the head of Mary Magdalene.

 *Madonna and Saints (‘Pala di Gambassi’, no. 307).
 Wood, 209 x 176.